GeorgeCiachir/Az-204-Develop-message-based-solutions/README.md

 ## Consider using Service Bus queues
 As a solution architect/developer, you should consider using Service Bus queues when:
-- Your solution needs to receive messages without having to poll the queue.
+- **Your solution needs to receive messages without having to poll the queue**.
 With Service Bus, you can achieve it by using a long-polling receive operation using the TCP-based protocols that Service Bus supports
 - Your solution requires the queue to provide a guaranteed first-in-first-out (FIFO) ordered delivery
 - Your solution needs to support automatic duplicate detection